• English (United States)

 Overview

 ・In this private guided tour, you’ll visit some of Arita’s craft studios, where skilled artisans create porcelain masterpieces.
-After learning about Arita ware, try your luck at a treasure hunt, and get the chance to take home some prized antiques!
+After learning about Arita ware, try your luck at a treasure hunt, and get the chance to take home some prized ceramics!

 Highlights